DyarAbdulla/Discordboot/UPDATE_RAILWAY_API_KEY.md

 # Update Railway API Key - URGENT

+## New API Key
+**IMPORTANT:** Copy your new API key from the message you sent.
+Do NOT paste it in this file or commit it to GitHub.

 ## Steps to Update

-**IMPORTANT:** Copy your new API key from the message you sent.
-Do NOT paste it in this file.

 1. **Go to Railway Dashboard**
    - Visit: https://railway.app